 The following sections describe how to deploy and use the WebLogic JMS thin client:

-The JMS thin client (the wljmsclient.jar deployed with the wlclient.jar), provides Java EE and WebLogic JMS functionality using a much smaller client footprint than the full WebLogic JAR.
+The JMS thin client (the wljmsclient.jar deployed with the wlclient.jar), provides Java EE and WebLogic JMS functionality using a much smaller client footprint than a WebLogic Install or Full client, and a somewhat smaller client footprint than a Thin T3 client.
 The smaller footprint is obtained by using:

 A client-side library that contains only the set of supporting files required by client-side programs.